Developing advanced technologies for more resilient multidomain defence structures

 Consortium

 The MaJoR consortium is coordinated by Royal NLR – Netherlands Aerospace Centre (NLR) in the Netherlands, and consists of 11 research centres, 2 universities, 14 large companies, 8 SMEs, and 3 other organisation types.
-A total of 38 entities covering 10 Member States will help building a cross-border defence network.
+A total of 38 entities, covering 10 Member States, will help build a cross-border defence network.

 MaJoR consortium during project kick-off